STORIESNo new stories

 The title page should be submitted as a separate document from the manuscript and should include the following information for all authors:

-Manuscripts should not exceed 4,500 words in length, not including references.
+Manuscripts should not exceed 4,500 words in length, not including references, tables or figures.
 The manuscript should not include any personal identifying information, as it will be sent to reviewers electronically.
 Please include the title at the beginning of the manuscript.
-Abstracts are not required, but one of no more than 75 words may be included at the beginning of the manuscript.
+Abstracts of no more than 75 words summarizing why the research is important and what the critical findings are should be included at the beginning of the manuscript.
 Do not submit separate abstracts.

 The editors and the Editorial Board make every effort to review manuscripts thoroughly and promptly.
 The editorial process takes approximately 75 to 90 days.
 A reviewer often recommends changes and suggests areas of revision.
 Manuscripts that are determined to be outside the journalís scope are returned immediately.